How A Massive India Call Center Swindled 15,000 Americans

 I feel bad for people who fall for it, but the two times I was called for similar grifting, it was a hilarious fun conversation.

-The only way to deal with these call centers (Score:2)
+The only way to deal with these call centers (Score:1)

 Bunker busters - lots of them.